swiftlang/swift-evolution/proposals/NNNN-asyncsequence.md

 }
 ```

+Using the `for...in` syntax that Swift developers are already familiar with will reduce the barrier to entry when working with asynchronous APIs.
+Consistency with other Swift types and concepts is therefore one of our most important goals.
+The requirement of using the `await` keyword in this loop will distinguish it from synchronous sequences.
 ### `for/in` Syntax

 To enable the use of `for in`, we must define the return type from `func lines()` to be something that the compiler understands can be iterated.
 Today, we have the `Sequence` protocol.
 Let's try to use it here: